 Prevalence of a balanced assessment system.
-School districts have inherently different perspectives on assessment and on the need for a balanced assessment system.
+School districts have inherently different perspectives on assessments in general and the need for a balanced assessment system.
 The perceived value of the various components of a balanced assessment system is critical in determining how each piece contributes to creating a school culture conducive to the effective use of achievement data.
-Districts were faced with decisions of how to balance the assessment tools: local assessment for instructional information, state tests for state comparison, and national tests for a national benchmark perspective (NDE, 2009, p.
+Districts are faced with decisions of how to balance the assessment tools: local assessment for instructional information, state tests for state comparison, and national tests for a national benchmark perspective (NDE, 2009, p.
 2).
-Achieving an effective balance of the various assessment tools becomes a philosophical decision, which varies by district.
-Gender, curriculum responsibilities, and enrollment of the district were determined to be significant (p < .05) when analyzing the prevalence of a balanced assessment system (see Table 27).
+Achieving an effective balance of the various tools, all of which have a different purpose, becomes a philosophical decision, which varies by district.

+Administrative role and curriculum responsibilities were determined to be significant (p < .05) when analyzing the prevalence of a balanced assessment system (see Table 27).